Nerve guidance conduit: Scaffold material

 The selection of the scaffold material is perhaps the most important decision to be made.
 It must be biocompatible and biodegradable; in addition, it must be able to incorporate any physical, chemical, or biological cues desired, which in the case of some chemical cues means that it must have a site available for chemically linking peptides and other molecules.
 The scaffold materials chosen for nerve guidance conduits are almost always hydrogels.
 The hydrogel may be composed of either biological or synthetic polymers.
 Both biological and synthetic polymers have their strengths and weaknesses.
-It is important to note that the conduit material can cause inadequate recovery when (1) degradation and resorption rates do not match the tissue formation rate, (2) the stress-strain properties do not compare well to those of neural tissue, (3) when degrading swelling occurs, causing significant deformation, (4) a large inflammatory response is elicited, or (5) the material has low permeability.
+The conduit material can cause inadequate recovery when (1) degradation and resorption rates do not match the tissue formation rate, (2) the stress-strain properties do not compare well to those of neural tissue, (3) when degrading swelling occurs, causing significant deformation, (4) a large inflammatory response is elicited, or (5) the material has low permeability.